 The Ursa Major Family consists of 10 constellations located in the vicinity of Ursa Major and the north celestial pole.
 Other than Ursa Major and Ursa Minor, the group includes Draco, Boötes, Camelopardalis, Canes Venatici, Coma Berenices, Corona Borealis, Lynx and Leo Minor.
 All these constellations lie in the northern celestial hemisphere.
 Ursa Major, Ursa Minor and Draco are circumpolar to northern observers, i.e. they never set below the horizon and can be seen throughout the year.
 As they circle the north celestial pole, they are mostly invisible to observers in the southern hemisphere.

 The Zodiac Family consists of the 12 zodiac constellations: Pisces, Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpius, Sagittarius, Capricornus and Aquarius.
 These are constellations along the ecliptic, the path that the Sun appears to follow over the course of a year.
-There are two other constellations that lie on the ecliptic – Ophiuchus and Cetus – but these are not traditionally seen as part of the zodiac circle and they belong to the Hercules and Perseus families respectively.
+There is another constellation that lies on the ecliptic – Ophiuchus – but it is not traditionally seen as part of the zodiac circle and belongs to the Hercules Family.

 The Perseus Family includes the constellations associated with the myth of Perseus – Perseus, Andromeda, Cassiopeia, Cepheus, Cetus and Pegasus – and several constellations located in the vicinity: Auriga, Lacerta and Triangulum.
 The last three were added to the traditional group by Menzel because of their location in the sky.
 All these constellations except Cetus lie in the northern sky.